 Can Foreigners Get Married in Rwanda?

-In order to get married in Rwanda, foreigners need to:
+To get married in Rwanda, foreigners need to:

-• Obtain a certificat de capacité matrimoniale from their embassy or consulate
+- Obtain a certificat de capacité matrimoniale from their embassy or consulate

-• Submit this certificate, along with their passport and birth certificate, to the Rwandan Ministry of Justice
+- Submit this certificate, along with their passport and birth certificate, to the Rwandan Ministry of Justice

-• They will also need to provide proof of residency in Rwanda, such as a work permit or student visa
+- They will also need to provide proof of residency in Rwanda, such as a work permit or student visa

+Once the documents have been submitted, the couple needs to appear before a judge to complete the marriage process.
+After that, they will receive their marriage certificate.
 It is important to note that traditional Rwandan weddings differ greatly from western weddings.
 So, if you are a foreigner looking to get married in Rwanda, be prepared for a very different type of wedding than what you may be used to!
-But it will definitely be an unforgettable experience.
+But it will be an unforgettable experience.

 Rwandese consider marriage the most basic social institution in Rwanda, unlike in the past; most couples today select their mates, though approval of the family is expected.
+Based on the traditions, parents played a huge role in assisting their daughter or son in selecting a marital partner or approving the relationship.

 The involvement of parents and other family members emanated from their willingness to provide security and peaceful homes for their children.
 The parents would carry out a background check on the family of the prospective bride or groom before establishing contact.
+Rwandan Marriage culture has three parts: a traditional ceremony, a civil ceremony and a religious church ceremony.
+Marriage ceremonies include the ‘Gufata irembo’, ‘Gusaba’, ‘gutwikurura’, and ‘guca mw’irembo’.

 Courtship (‘Gufata irembo’)

 ‘Gufata irembo’ is the traditional process of finding a spouse in Rwanda.
 It is an event that takes place between the two families, to get to know each other better and to establish whether they are compatible.
+This procedure of ‘gufata irembo’ consists of cultural rituals involving negotiations for the bride price.
+They carry negotiations between representatives from the groom’s family to the bride’s family.

 The Introduction Ceremony (Gusaba)

+The introduction ceremony (Gusaba) is the next stage after the courtship.
+This is an occasion where the bride-to-be introduces her future husband to her family and friends.
 In this ceremony, the man’s family visits the woman’s family to ask for her hand in marriage.
-If the woman’s family agrees, then a date is set for the traditional wedding ceremony (gutwikurura).
+If the woman’s family agrees, a date is set for the traditional wedding ceremony (gutwikurura).

 According to the Rwandan tradition, every family must have a designated spokesperson who will represent them during the negotiation process.
-On the day of introduction, this final negotiator pulls from their wealth of experience and engages in antics traditional to the role in order to answer questions put forth by the bride’s side spokesman.
+On the day of introduction, this final negotiator pulls from their wealth of experience and engages in antics traditional to the role to answer questions put forth by the bride’s side spokesman.
+Previously, only a family member could be the spokesman during these ceremonies.
+However, few people today remember this old cultural requirement.
+Instead, many people now hire someone to do it for them.

 Dowry (‘gukunda igitabo)

 Dowry (‘gukunda igitabo’) is an important aspect of the traditional Rwandan wedding.
 It is a set of gifts that the groom’s family gives to the bride’s family.
 These gifts include cows, blankets, and money.
 The groom gives the dowry to ask for the bride’s hand in marriage.
-This shows the groom’s family’s ability to take care of their daughter-in-law.
+This shows the groom’s family’s ability to care of their daughter-in-law.

 The Wedding (Ubukwe)